Cooper’s Vintage Drums

-If you have ever found yourself looking at an old vintage drum and wondering, “What year was this made?”, or “When did they first use this type of snare strainer?”, or “What’s the name of this unusual finish?”, then this Vintage Drum Guide may be of interest to you.
+If you have ever found yourself looking at an old vintage drum and wondering, “What year was this made?”, or “When did they first use this type of snare strainer?”, or “What’s the name of this unusual finish?”, then this vintage drum guide may be of interest to you.
 The purpose of this guide is to help identify the various types, models, and features of vintage drums during the years 1923 to 1965.
-I consider this era to be the “Golden Age” of American drum manufacturing.
-This article mainly applies to the three major companies that operated during that period.
-While there were several other important drum companies operating during this era, I chose Leedy, Slingerland*, and Ludwig & Ludwig as the focus of this article, although others will be mentioned when necessary.
+I consider this period to be the “golden age” of American drum manufacturing.
+This article applies mainly to the three major U.S. drum companies that operated during period.
+While there were several other important drum companies operating at that time, I have chosen Leedy, Slingerland and Ludwig & Ludwig as the main focus, although others will be mentioned when necessary.

-This guide will look at the various types of drum hardware such as strainers, lugs, hoops, badges, accessories and other identifying features.
-Drum finishes will also be discussed.
+This guide will look at the various types of drum hardware such as, strainers, lugs, hoops, accessories, and other identifying features.
+Vintage drum finishes will also be discussed.

-While I have made every effort to be as accurate as possible, there are some “gray areas” when it comes to attaching exact dates to the many different vintage drum components.
-Drum companies were notorious for using older parts on newer shells, out of date photos in new catalogs, and general mixing of parts and drum shells, making the job of the modern day drum historian quite difficult.
-I apologize in advance for any inaccuracies or misinformation that you may find.
-If you see something that is incorrect, please let me know!
+While I have made every effort to be as accurate as possible, there are many “gray” areas when it comes to attaching exact dates to the many different vintage drum components.
+Drum companies were notorious for using older parts on newer drum shells, out of date catalog photos, making the job of the modern day drum historian quite a challenge.
+I apologize in advance for any mistakes or inaccuracies or misinformation that may appear here.
+If you see something that is incorrect, please let me know.

-From the first time I removed a drum head from an old Radio King snare drum and gazed in wonder at the beautiful wooden shell, smelled the intoxicating aroma of the old growth American maple wood, tinkered with a rusty strainer, or attempted to decipher the mysterious pencil marks written inside, I knew my association with vintage drums would be a long and exciting one.
-I hope you enjoy viewing this guide as much as I enjoyed putting it together!
+From the first time I removed a drum head from an old Slingerland Radio King snare drum and gazed in wonder at the beautiful wooden shell, smelled the intoxicating aroma of the old growth American maple wood and glue, tinkered with a rusty strainer, or attempted to decipher the mysterious pencil markings written inside, I knew my association with the world of vintage drums would be a long and exciting one.
+I hope you enjoy viewing this drum guide as much as I have enjoyed putting it together!

-THANKS!
-I would like to thank Dave Brown for all of his help.
-He has provided me with many beautiful photos and vintage catalog images from his amazing personal collection.
-Thanks also to Mike Curotto, Rich Kalinsky, and Dave Zima for the use of their photos.
-And special thanks to my friend and mentor, drum historian and author, Harry Cangany.
-I don’t know how many times over the years I have asked Mr. Cangany questions concerning drums and their history and he has never been too busy to enlighten me.
-His numerous magazine articles, newsletters, and DCI Drum Forum played a huge role in my vintage drum education.
+I would like to thank my good friends and collectors, Dave Brown, Mike Curotto, and Dave Zima for the use of their photos.
+Thanks also to Rob Cook for his devotion to vintage drum history, his excellent drum history books, and for running the great Chicago Drum Show every year.
+And special thanks to my friend and mentor, drum historian and author Harry Cangany.
+Many times over the years Mr. Cangany has taken the time to patiently answer my questions concerning drums and their history.
+His numerous magazine articles, newsletters, books, and the DCI Forum have played a huge role in my vintage drum education.